Muss2000/Hotel_booking/README.md

 2. How can we reduce the hotel reservation cancellations?
 3. How will hotels be assisted in making pricing and promotional decisions?

+## Hypothesis

+1. More cancellations occur when prices are higher.
+2. When there is longer waiting list, customers tend to cancel more frequently.
+3. Majority of clients are coming from offline travel agents to make their reservations.

+# Analysis and Findings